Catholic Diocese of Lincoln: Sex Abuse

 In October 2021, the diocese published a list of diocesan clergy with credible accusations of sexual abuse of minors.
 The list included Copenhaver and Benton.

-Of 195 US bishops in 2003, Bruskewitz was the only one who refused to sign an official policy intended to prevent sexual abuse of children, called the Charter for the Protection of Children and Young People.
+Of 195 American bishops in 2003, Bruskewitz was the only one who refused to sign an official policy intended to prevent sexual abuse of children, called the Charter for the Protection of Children and Young People.
 He attributed sexual abuse by his priests to "homosexual perversion" and the consequences of society rejecting traditional Catholic teaching about marriage and birth control.